iQube-Protocol/21SatoshiKNYTS-Reservation-Portal/README.md

 This is the reservation portal for the 21 Sats Project, allowing users to mint ERC-721 NFTs that will later be swapped to Bitcoin Ordinals/BRC-721.

+## Branch Strategy

+This repository uses the following branch strategy:

+- **`staging`**: Stable version with fully restored owner panel functionality.
+This branch should be considered the production-ready code.
+- **`dev`**: Development branch for ongoing work and new features.
+All new development should happen here to avoid risking the stable version.

+When features in the `dev` branch are fully tested and ready for production, they can be merged into the `staging` branch.

 ## Recent Updates (v2.2.0 - PRODUCTION READY)

 - ✅ **COMPLETE SOLUTION**: Fixed sale status display by adding contract.saleIsActive() check